Web page interaction in Python

 module with the macOS Keychain.

-When using macOS, you can use the built-in command line tool security
+When using macOS, you can also use the built-in command line tool security

 security add-generic-password -a my@email.address -s email.provider -w